 Leaving the park, we headed back north to hit Hwy.
 18, the part of the River Road that hugs the southern bank of the Mississippi River.

-I must confess that the ride along the River Road is not the scenic drive with antebellum mansions, moss-draped oaks, and paddlewheel riverboats I had imagined.
+I must confess that the ride along Louisiana’s Great River Road is not the scenic drive with antebellum mansions, moss-draped oaks, and paddlewheel riverboats I had imagined.
 In spite of these detractors from the natural beauty of the area, we had a relaxing drive and found enough local flavor and history to keep us engaged.

 Oak Alley Plantation

-Oak Alley is the archetypical southern plantation complete with Greek columns and an impressive oak canopy approach.
-Although you may have never been there, I promise you have seen Oak Alley in more movies, TV shows, and music videos than you can imagine, such as Interview With the Vampire, Days of our Lives, and Beyoncé’s Déjà Vu.
+Oak Alley is the archetypical southern plantation complete with Greek Revival columns and an impressive oak canopy approach.
+Although you may have never been there, I promise you have seen Oak Alley in more movies, TV shows, and music videos than you would imagine, such as Interview With the Vampire, Days of our Lives, and Beyoncé’s Déjà Vu.

 While entrance to other plantations was reserved for ticket holders, the grounds at Nottoway Plantation were easily accessible.
 So we parked and took a self-guided tour of the grounds.
 The outbuildings and hotel rooms gave this location the feel of a resort, which in my opinion detracts from the historical authenticity of the setting.
 However, while watching a documentary about Highclere Castle, the location for Downton Abbey, I learned that many historical homes must become businesses if they are to remain open to the public.